SteliosSpanos/flashcard-assistant/README.md

 - `DELETE /progress/{topic_id}` - Delete the progress in a topic

 **Automation**:
-- `GET /automation/daily-flashcard` - Get a flashcard for automated reminders
+- `GET /automation/daily-flashcard` - Get a flashcard from the topic with the lowest accuracy for automated reminders
-  - Returns flashcard from topic with lowest accuracy
-  - Includes user progress stats (accuracy, streak, cards reviewed)
-  - Designed for n8n/Discord integration workflows
-  - Prioritizes unstudied topics (0% accuracy)

 ## Project Structure